foreops/doks/content/blog/terraform-intro/index.md

 "terraform apply" is subsequently run.
 ```

-We are adding one new resource, perfect.
+We are adding one new resource, perfec!
 So let's apply these changes now.

 ### 3. Apply